aminaghoul/sentiment-analysis/README.md

 # sentiment-analysis

-This notebook is about sentiment analysis using machine learning algorithms.
+These notebooks are about classifying movie reviews using machine learning algorithms and deep learning models with Pytorch.